PRK vs. LASIK: Cost, differences, pros and cons

 Another factor to consider: risk of complications.
 PRK is considered slightly less risky than LASIK because there is no risk of complications with the corneal flap since the procedure does not create a flap.

 In LASIK, there may be a rate of flap-related complications of around 1% when the surgery is performed by an experienced eye surgeon.
 Flap complications may include the flap getting dislodged after surgery or tiny wrinkles (flap striae) in the cornea.
-These wrinkles typically cause no issues and may be “smoothed” by your eye surgeon in cases in which they do affect vision.
+Flap complications can typically be successfully treated by your LASIK surgeon if they occur.

 PRK vs. LASIK: outcomes